nelson-zack/joblog/README.md

 - Schema migrations and production-safe database updates
 - Persistent status history implementation and frontend integration
 - Implementing dark mode with Tailwind and persisting user preference with localStorage
+- Designing custom light and dark mode themes with consistent color palettes and typography

 I use this tool personally and will continue building on it as part of my ongoing growth.
 To improve performance and avoid cold starts, I set up a UptimeRobot ping monitor that keeps the backend service responsive.